 Ongoing Planning Process

-As of the end of 2017, Schultz and team have completed another listening tour, but haven’t yet refreshed their Data Strategy.
+Schultz and team have now completed another listening tour, but haven’t yet refreshed their Data Strategy.
 Because the business continues to change and needs continue to change, “We’re going to be on a schedule to do that pretty much every three years,” she said.
 “We have to keep getting out there, so we have a refreshed version of [our Data Capability Model] that looks a little different” but still has all the capabilities that the company supports.

 The most important difference between their previous Data Governance attempts and this one was the level of buy-in they had.
 By ensuring that the Data Capability Model creation process included input from people at all levels, “They’ll be bought in and engaged right away if they see what they need in that document.”